Should You Buy or Lease a Car?

 - Hassle-free vehicle replacement (at lease end!)

-For business owners there are also some tax issues to consider, but we won’t go into those here.
+Business owners also have some tax issues to consider, but we won’t go into those here.

 Let’s go through each of these advantages in turn.